mottaquikarim/dev/blog/content/posts/a_technique_for_saving_content_from__data_text_html_URI.md

 ---
 title: "A technique for saving content from a `data:text/html` URI"
 date: 2022-01-22T12:39:04Z
-tags: ["javascript", "just for fun"]
+tags: ["featured", "javascript", "just for fun"]
 ---

 {{<toc>}}